sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

 {{{
-sudo apt-get install graphicsmagick-imagemagick-compat # could also install imagemagick instead sudo apt-get install xorg-dev libpng-dev r-base # to pick up dependencies for R to enable png support sudo apt-get install texlive-full # could probably install a subset of texlive instead }}}
+sudo apt-get install graphicsmagick-imagemagick-compat # could also install imagemagick instead sudo apt-get install libpango1.0-dev libcairo-dev # to pick up dependencies for R to enable png support sudo apt-get install texlive-full # could probably install a subset of texlive instead }}}

+(I think the R png capabilities line is right.
+If it's not, you may have to also install the xorg-dev, libpng-dev, and/or r-base packages)

 I installed this to help me manage the server better: